medo64/Render-CRLF/README.md

 * `code-eol.highlightExtraWhitespace`: If true, trailing whitespace will be colored as error.
 Note this is only shown if `renderWhitespace` is turned on.

+* `code-eol.alwaysHighlightIssues`: If true, extra whitespace and/or non-default line ending will be highlighted even when whitespace rendering is turned off.

 Color is taken from `editorWhitespace.foreground` theme color (also used by Visual Studio Code to color whitespace symbols). color for non-default line ending is taken from `errorForeground` theme color.